 I have my own 2.5 year old and she acts just like Shana did in that video!

-The quiz this time, I tried to keep it short, repretorized Mind: humilliation agg, combined with Mind: embarrasment and Mind: mortification.
+The quiz this time, I tried to keep it short, repretorized Mind: humiliation agg, combined with Mind: embarrassment and Mind: mortification.

 Also Mind: fixed ideas…